lukegibbins/all-the-beans/README.md

 cd into project

 open up powershell in the projects directory.
-   Run command: 'npm run watch' and wait for the files to stop bundling
+   Run command: 'npm run build' and wait for the files to stop bundling

 open up the .sln file in Visual Studio